ayanahye/Fall-Hacks-2022/README.md

 > datetime

 ### *IMPORTANT* ###
-In order to run this code you need to have administration access on whatever software your using.
-To get admin, find the text editor of your choice, right click it and click "Run as Admin".
+In order to run this code you need to have administration access on whatever software you're using.
+To get admin powers, find the text editor of your choice, right click it and click "Run as Admin".

 ### To run code:
 Firstly, ensure all modules are installed then: